dominik-bln/ansible-nginx-letsencrypt/README.md

 $ ansible-galaxy install dominik-bln.nginx-letsencrypt
 ```

+Note: Currently nginx needs to be stopped shortly to create the new certificate.
+Hopfully this will be resolved when the nginx plugin of Let's encrypt is finished.

 ## Role Variables

 The most important configuration is the `nginx_domains`dictionary where all host configuration is defined.
 Below shows an example with all possible options and their respective defaults when nothing is set.
 The only actually required value is `admin_email` as long as `letsencrypt`is set to true.